notaryproject/specifications/signature-specification.md

 - **Certificate Chain**: This property contains the list of X.509 certificate or certificate chain.
 This is a REQUIRED attribute.
 The certificate chain is authenticated using against a trust store as part of signature validation.
 - **TSA counter signature** : The time stamp token generated for a given signature.
 Only [RFC3161](ietf-rfc3161) compliant TimeStampToken are supported.
 This is an OPTIONAL attribute.

+## Signature Algorithm Requirements

+The implementation MUST support the following set of algorithms:

+1. RSASSA-PSS with SHA-256
+1. RSASSA-PSS with SHA-384
+1. RSASSA-PSS with SHA-512
+1. ECDSA on secp256r1 with SHA-256
+1. ECDSA on secp384r1 with SHA-384
+1. ECDSA on secp521r1 with SHA-512

+For ECDSA equivalent NIST curves and ANSI curves can be found at [RFC4492 Appendix A](https://tools.ietf.org/search/rfc4492#appendix-A).

 ### Algorithm Selection